Fuller Initiative for Productive Landscapes

 Overlook Field School

 With faculty and a visiting artist in residence, students examine the enduring connections between landscape, culture, and production.
 The fully-funded program includes multi-day site visits to New York and Philadelphia.
-Weekly activities include design charettes, fieldwork, seminars, expert speakers, and site visits to regional cultural and productive sites.
+Daily activities include design charettes, fieldwork, seminars, expert speakers, and site visits to regional cultural and productive sites.

 The application deadline for priority consideration is February 3, 2025.
 Please contact bshirtcl@uoregon.edu for more information if you have interest in the program past this deadline.